theypsilon/getters-by-type-rs/README.md

 This crate provides `GettersByType` derive macro for structs, which implements a getter method for each type they contain.

+The generated methods start with the prefix `get_fields_` and end with a transcription of the type they refer.

 Example using `GettersByType` :

 ```rust